 What skills do employers want?

-You will need to show:
+You'll need to show:

-- ambition, confidence and the courage to challenge;
+- curiosity and the courage to challenge

-- emotional intelligence;
+- emotional intelligence

-- excellent communication and interpersonal skills;
+- excellent communication and interpersonal skills

-- organisational skills and the ability to multitask;
+- organisational skills and the ability to multitask

-- strategic thinking;
+- strategic thinking

-- the ability to work to deadlines and meet targets.
+- the ability to work to deadlines and meet targets

 Where can I get work experience?